wsoaresfilho/transactions-manager/README.md

 Make sure that you have NodeJS installed: `node -v`

-Install all dependencies: `yarn install`
+Install all dependencies: `npm install`

-Running a local server: `yarn start`
+Running a local server: `npm start`

 ### Deployment